-Wu Tsang and Moved by the Motion stage Composition V (rebellious birds), an adaption of the iconic tragic opera Carmen, as part of the Theatre Picasso exhibition programme.
+Wu Tsang and Moved by the Motion stage Composition V (rebellious birds), a contemporary adaption of the iconic tragic opera Carmen, as part of the Theatre Picasso exhibition programme.

 Carmen’s tale has been adapted in print, on stage and screen.
-She has inspired popular culture and remained in the collective imagination through controversy.
+She has inspired popular culture, embedded in the collective imagination as a controversial tragic figure.
 Carmen is a rebellious bird, a wanderer, a hustler, a factory worker, a polylingual, shape-shifting lover, stateless and ungovernable.

-Working seamlessly with language, movement, image and song, Moved by the Motion reinterprets the themes that Carmen embodies: love, loss and liberation.
+Elements of George Bizet's opera are sung, interwoven with new compositions and improvisation for saxophone.
+Working seamlessly with music, language, movement and image, Moved by the Motion reinterprets the themes that Carmen embodies: love, loss and liberation.

 These performances are presented as part of Theatre Picasso.